 The canal clearing and maintenance program provides services that include clearing, grading and shaping of the canals as well as restoring, replacing or enhancing structural improvements.
 The program is an ongoing effort and the District has continued to work to maintain and achieve the desired goals.
-Figure 9 illustrates how canal cleaning may be completed.

-The Board has authorized an on-going swale maintenance program which allows the District Engineer and General Manager to identify areas within SIRWCD that could be improved for conveyance and storage.
+The Board has authorized an on-going swale maintenance program which allows the District Engineer and General

+Manager to identify areas within SIRWCD that could be improved for conveyance and storage.
 District staff will continue to work toward the desired goals of the District in the swale maintenance program.
+Figure 10 shows equipment that is used to clean swales.